buda-base/lucene-zh/README.md

 ## Sizes

-In the Unihan database, 88884 codepoints have an entry(both full ideograms and parts of surrogate pairs).
+In the Unihan database for Unicode 10, 88884 codepoints have an entry (adding full ideograms and parts of surrogate pairs).
 82829 entries have no information about being TC nor SC, 3037 are specifically TC, 3007 are specifically SC and 11 have information about both TC and SC.

-There are 1655 possible syllables in full PY, 469 in lazy PY (syllable size spans from 1 to 6 chars).
+There are 1655 possible syllables in PY and 469 in PY with no diacritics.

-OpenCC adds 1015 TC to SC pairs.
+## Maven options

+The following options alter the packaging:

+- `-DincludeDeps=true` includes `io.bdrc.lucene:stemmer` in the produced jar file
+- `-DperformRelease=true` signs the jar file with gpg

 ## Resources